Experimental evidence for surface tension origin of the circular hydraulic jump: 's theory

-Table \ref{table:table1} summarises the studies considered. \cite{bohr1996hydraulic} (BO1) measured the liquid film thickness for ethylene glycol films. \cite{mohajer2015circular} (M1, M2) used water and surfactant solutions.
+Table \ref{table:table1} summarises the studies considered. \cite{avedisian2000circular} (A1) examined hydraulic jumps in a drop tower facility in micro-gravity environment. \cite{painter2007circular} (PA1) and \cite{phillips2008investigation} (PH1) investigated hydraulic jumps in NASA's C-9 micro-gravity research aircraft. \cite{bohr1996hydraulic} (BO1) measured the liquid film thickness for ethylene glycol films. \cite{mohajer2015circular} (M1, M2) used water and surfactant solutions.
 The latter reduced the surface tension of water and increased the jump radius significantly for a given flow rate.
-They also measured the liquid film thickness downstream of the jump and reported that the film thickness is not affected by the liquid surface tension. \cite{bohr1993shallow} (BO2) included experimental results for water where they varied the distance between the nozzle and the plate. \cite{brechet1999circular} (BN1) used water and varied the distance between the plate and the drain over which the falling film from the edge of the plate fell. \cite{stevens1991local} (SW1) studied heat transfer by impinging liquid jets and also measured the location of the hydraulic jump for different jet diameters. \cite{choo2016influence} (CK1) used water and varied the jet diameter. \cite{saberi2019experimental} (S1) studied the hydraulic jump on flat as well as curved surfaces.
-They used ethylene glycol as the working fluid for their experiments. \rkb{\cite{duchesne2014constant} (D1, D2 and D3) studied hydraulic jumps for low surface tension and high viscosity silicone oils, as well as high viscosity water-glycerine solutions (D4 and D5). \cite{hansen1997geometric} (H1, H2 and H3) studied the hydraulic jump for water and lubricating oils -- Statoil Voltway 7 and HV 46.} The physical parameters of the fluids are listed in Table \ref{table:table1}.
+They also measured the liquid film thickness downstream of the jump and reported that the film thickness \rkb{remains almost constant and does not vary with flow rate}. \cite{bohr1993shallow} (BO2) included experimental results for water where they varied the distance between the nozzle and the plate. \cite{brechet1999circular} (BN1) used water and varied the distance between the plate and the drain over which the falling film from the edge of the plate fell. \cite{stevens1991local} (SW1) studied heat transfer by impinging liquid jets and also measured the location of the hydraulic jump for different jet diameters. \cite{choo2016influence} (CK1) used water and varied the jet diameter. \cite{saberi2019experimental} (S1) studied the hydraulic jump on flat as well as curved surfaces.
+They used ethylene glycol as the working fluid for their experiments. {\cite{duchesne2014constant} (D1, D2 and D3) studied hydraulic jumps for low surface tension and high viscosity silicone oils, as well as high viscosity water-glycerine solutions (D4 and D5). \cite{hansen1997geometric} (H1, H2 and H3) studied the hydraulic jump for water and lubricating oils -- Statoil Voltway 7 and HV 46.} The physical parameters of the fluids are listed in Table \ref{table:table1}.